Heavy vehicle charges for 2026-27

 Consultation

-Ministers asked the NTC to undertake public consultation on the proposed charges increase, consistent with the Fuel Tax Act 2006 (Cth).
+Ministers asked the NTC to undertake public consultation on proposed charges for 2026-27, consistent with the Fuel Tax Act 2006 (Cth).

-To support this, we published a consultation paper which:
+To support consultation, we published a consultation paper which:

-• explains the guiding principles for cost recovery
+• explained the guiding principles for cost recovery

-• outlines how much governments spend on roads compared to what is collected through charges.
+• outlined how much governments spend on roads compared to what is collected through charges.

 Contact us